charliewahl/FloodRiskAnalysis/README.md

       5. The output `Flood Risk Map` is the final output.
 This means the box will be left as ticked.

       6. `water` is a Category output from the `Landuse reprojected` layer, which will be needed for the final map styling.
+Save this file under the name `landuse_water´ in the same direcotry as the OpenStreetMap layers e.g. `sachsen-latest-free.shp`

       7. Finally run the Model and have a close look at your outputs!